Aquifer Obstetrics and Gynecology

 Overview

-WISE-MD (Surgery) has been created to address gaps in healthcare learners’ surgical education resulting from shortened hospital stays and increased use of outpatient facilities for pre and post-surgical care.
+WISE-Surgery has been created to address gaps in healthcare learners’ surgical education resulting from shortened hospital stays and increased use of outpatient facilities for pre and post-surgical care.

 The offering leverages a mix of instructional technologies, including computer animation and live surgical video, to deliver a self-directed learning experience in which the important principles related to the diagnosis and treatment of surgical illnesses are taught.

-Two categories of content are included in WISE-MD (Surgery): case-based and skill-based.
+Two categories of content are included in WISE-Surgery: case-based and skill-based.
 The case-based modules focus on twenty-two different surgical scenarios related to specific disease processes and interventions.
 They were designed to follow the typical course of a patient from the initial presentation to the physical examination, laboratory testing and radiological imaging, preoperative preparation, surgery, and recovery.

 The modules include patient/physician interactions to stress the importance of professionalism and communication.
 The eighteen skills-based modules focus on professionalism and practical clinical skills including suturing, ultrasound, and knot tying.